xMistt/partybot/README.md

 If you want you see the source code for the bot, you can click [here](https://github.com/xmistt/fortnitepy-bot) and if you need help, join the [discord server](https://discord.gg/8heARRB).

+To generate device auths for the `.auth` file, go to https://partybot.net and follow the steps!